timker/docs/docs/_documentation/Create-your-first-webservice.md

 - Service implementation
 - Response DTO

 That's the core philosophy in ServiceStack.
 Each service has a strongly-typed, code-first (normal POCOs) request DTO and response DTO.
-You can read a detailed explanation what advantages exist if you're using DTOs in the [ReadMe](https://github.com/ServiceStack/ServiceStack/blob/master/README.md) or in [Why should I use ServiceStack?] (https://github.com/ServiceStack/ServiceStack/wiki/Why-Servicestack).
+You can read a detailed explanation what advantages exist if you're using DTOs in the [ReadMe](https://github.com/ServiceStack/ServiceStack/blob/master/README.md) or in [Why should I use ServiceStack?] (?id=Why-Servicestack).

 1) Create the name of your Web Service (i.e. the Request DTO)
 ```csharp